Sakelig/ToTravelList-with-autocomplete/README.md

 the to/from field on e.g. https://vy.no) (note: gives alert if not legit)

 B) Revisiting users should be able to load back their list from the day before

+EXTRAS:
+* [x] Button to remove from the list now works
+* [x] Button to toggle completed/not completed now works